-The average journey time between Rotterdam Centraal and Amsterdam is 39 minutes and the fastest journey time is 31 minutes.
-On an average weekday, there are 171 trains per day travelling from Rotterdam Centraal to Amsterdam.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Rotterdam Centraal and Amsterdam is 43 minutes, with around 102 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Rotterdam Centraal to Amsterdam without having to change trains.
-There are 99 direct trains from Rotterdam Centraal to Amsterdam.
+There are 102 direct trains from Rotterdam Centraal to Amsterdam each day.
 Though there may be fewer direct services available depending on your exact departure date.